 Xanthosis is the result of an over production of a pigment called xanthine and carotin.
-It happen mostly in old cows primarily in the heart but can be generalised throughout the carcase.
+It happens mostly in old cows primarily in the heart but can be generalised throughout the carcase.
 Its not a pathological condition.

 Mild cases require condemnation of the heart and the carcase is usually downgraded and used for pet food or blended into meat products.